zakelawen/CSV/README.md

-# Context Separator Vector for RAG Document Utility
+# Steering Representations for Retrieved-Context Utility in Retrieval-Augmented Generation

 This repository contains the code and experiment notes for a retrieved-document utility classifier for retrieval-augmented generation (RAG).
 The project studies